-Disassembly Diagnoser is the new diagnoser for BenchmarkDotNet that I have just finished.
-It’s in preview now, going to be released as part of 0.10.10.
-It allows to disassemble the benchmarked .NET code:
+EtwProfiler is the new diagnoser for BenchmarkDotNet that I have just finished.
+It was released as part of 0.11.2.
+It allows to profile the benchmarked .NET code on Windows and exports the data to a trace file which can be opened with PerfView or Windows Performance Analyzer.

 C# gives us great flexibility when it comes to using different kinds of memory.
 But the majority of the developers use only the managed one.
 Let’s take a brief look at what C# has to offer for us: